VGI Partners Continues Share Buy-Back Effort

 VGI Partners Global Investments Ltd. (AU:VG1) has released an update.

-VGI Partners Global Investments Limited has announced an update to their ongoing stock buy-back program, revealing the purchase of 36,941 ordinary fully paid shares on the previous day, adding to the 24,809,864 shares already bought back.
-The buy-back is part of a routine market operation aimed at reducing the number of shares available and potentially increasing the value of remaining shares.
+VGI Partners Global Investments Limited has updated the market with a notification of an ongoing share buy-back program, announcing the purchase of 44,077 ordinary fully paid shares on the previous day.
+The cumulative total of shares bought back now stands at 24,846,805, reflecting the company’s active engagement in managing its share capital.

 For further insights into AU:VG1 stock, check out TipRanks’ Stock Analysis page.